What is Plantar Fasciitis?

 Your physiotherapist or sports doctor plantar fasciitis diagnosis bases itself upon your symptoms, history and clinical examination.

-After confirming your plantar fasciitis, they will investigate WHY you are likely to be predisposed to plantar fasciitis and develop a treatment plan to decrease your chance of future bouts.
+After confirming your plantar fasciitis, they will investigate WHY you are likely to be predisposed to it and develop a treatment plan to decrease your chance of future bouts.

-X-rays may show calcification within the plantar fascia or at its insertion into the calcaneus, which is known as a calcaneal or heel spur.
+X-rays may show calcification within the plantar fascia or at its insertion into the calcaneus, known as a calcaneal or heel spur.

 Ultrasound scans and MRI identify any plantar fasciitis tears, inflammation or calcification.